pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       pair: reuse_xref; Page.showPDFpage args
       pair: keep_proportion; Page.showPDFpage args
       pair: clip; Page.showPDFpage args
+      pair: rotate; Page.showPDFpage args
       pair: overlay; Page.showPDFpage args

-   .. method:: showPDFpage(rect, docsrc, pno = 0, keep_proportion = True, overlay = True, reuse_xref = 0, clip = None)
+   .. method:: showPDFpage(rect, docsrc, pno=0, keep_proportion=True, overlay=True, reuse_xref=0, rotate=0, clip=None)

       PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insertImage`).
-This is a multi-purpose method, use it to
+This is a multi-purpose method.
+For example, you can use it to

       * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `4-up.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/4-up.py>`_),
       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/posterize.py>`_),
       * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).

-      :arg rect-like rect: where to place the image.
+      :arg rect-like rect: where to place the image on current page.

       :arg docsrc: source PDF document containing the page.
 Must be a different document object, but may be the same file.
       :type docsrc: :ref:`Document`

       :arg int pno: page number (0-based) to be shown.

       :arg bool keep_proportion: whether to maintain the width-height-ratio (default).
+If false, the source rectangle will fill the display rectangle completely.

       :arg bool overlay: put image in foreground (default) or background.

+      :arg int rotate: show the source rectangle rotated.
+Must be an integer multiple of 90.

       :arg int reuse_xref: if a source page should be shown multiple times, specify the returned :data:`xref` of its first inclusion.
 This prevents duplicate source page copies, and thus improves performance and saves memory.
 Note that source document and page must still be provided!

       :arg rect-like clip: choose which part of the source page to show.
-Default is its ``/CropBox``.
+Default is the full page rectangle.

       :returns: :data:`xref` of the stored page image if successful.
 Use this as the value of argument ``reuse_xref`` to show the same source page again.